Hilda C. Landers Library, Archives & Media Center

 • Services for Faculty

-Library, Archives & Media Center > Services > Services for Faculty > Request Research Instruction
+Library & Archives > Services > Services for Faculty > Request Information Literacy Instruction

-Class in the ArchivesLibrarians work collaboratively with faculty to provide instruction in information literacy and critical thinking, two of the fundamental liberal arts skills adopted by the College and integrated into the core curriculum and academic disciplines.
+Class in the ArchivesLibrarians work collaboratively with faculty to provide instruction in information literacy and critical thinking.
 Through in-class instruction sessions and workshops, librarians help students understand the nature of the research process, the complexity of the information landscape, and the technical as well as critical thinking skills necessary to carry out independent academic research.

 Collaboration

 Faculty are encouraged to contact their departmental or First Year Seminar librarian liaison to discuss and schedule library instruction.
-Librarians can also provide feedback on research assignments and collaborate with faculty who are interested in incorporating information literacy and critical thinking skills and concepts into assignments and courses at all levels.
+Librarians can also provide feedback on research assignments and collaborate with faculty in incorporating information literacy and critical thinking skills and concepts into assignments and courses at all levels.

 Instruction Possibilities